East Boston Immigration Station (1920 to 1954)

 The East Boston Immigration Station functioned as the United States Immigration Service’s detention center in Boston from 1920 to 1954.
-Though currently a land plot owned by the Massachusetts Port Authority, Building 18 of the East Boston Shipyard witnessed a century of the city’s social and immigration change.
+The former immigration station is currently owned by the Massachusetts Port Authority.
+In 2010, the facilities were demolished, but the building in the East Boston Shipyard was utilized for a variety of purposes prior to that time.
+Like many parts of the city, this small plot of land reflects change over time.

 Backstory and Context